GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/1.0/en.md

 }
 ```

-We must notice that, as a result, the top-level `errors` entry will contain not only syntax, schema validation and logic errors (eg: not passing a field argument's name, requesting a non-existing field, or calling `_request` and the network is down respectively), but also "content validation" errors (eg: "you're not authorized to modify this post").
+We must notice that, as a result, the top-level `errors` entry will contain not only syntax, schema validation and logic errors (eg: not passing a field argument's name, requesting a non-existing field, or calling `_sendHTTPRequest` and the network is down respectively), but also "content validation" errors (eg: "you're not authorized to modify this post").

 Because there are no additional types added, the GraphQL schema will look leaner: